-III.1.A.
-The United States and the international community have decades of experience with nuclear verification.
+A. The United States and the international community have decades of experience with nuclear verification.
 The prospect of an agreement with Iran is not the first time policymakers have had to address questions about breakout and sneak out.
-As with all policy instruments, there is no perfection, but past verification instrumentalities -ones not nearly as robust as those available today --have proven in practice to be highly effective tools for nonproliferation.
+As with all policy instruments, there is no perfection, but verification has demonstrated itself to be a very powerful tool for nonproliferation.

-III.1.B.
-Verification has grown progressively stronger over time.
+B. Verification has grown progressively stronger over time.
 This is true legally and institutionally, as the mandate for international safeguards and inspections has expanded and become more intrusive over time.
 (It would be inconceivable to someone at IAEA in 1970 that an inspector could go military sites.)
 Progress has also been made operationally.
 The science and technologies available for verification today are far more powerful than were available in the past.
 The combination of strong international data collection and advanced national technical means represents a new era in verification.

-III.1.C.
-According to US government assessments, Iran has no structured nuclear weapons program, has not made the decision to build nuclear weapons, operates no clandestine nuclear facilities, and will now open itself to the most intrusive multi-lateral verification arrangement ever negotiated.
+C. According to US government assessments, Iran has no structured nuclear weapons program, has not made the decision to build nuclear weapons, operates no clandestine nuclear facilities, and will now open itself to the most intrusive multi-lateral verification arrangement ever negotiated.
 Those are favorable conditions for a verification regime.

-III.1.D.
-Verification will be enhanced by the fact that Iran is probably the most watched country in the world - a fact unlikely to change any time soon.
-The US, Russia, France, Britain, Germany, Israel, Saudi Arabia (and the other Gulf states) all have their eyes on Iran.
-Many, including Iranian opposition groups, will be looking under every haystack and in every corner for the first signs of non-compliance.
+4) Verification will be enhanced by the fact that Iran is probably the most watched country in the world - a fact unlikely to change any time soon.
+The US, Russia, France, Britain, Germany, Israel, Saudi Arabia (and most if not all the Gulf) all have their eyes on Iran, and many, including Iranian opposition groups, will be looking under every haystack and in every corner for the first signs of non-compliance.